mstksg/hoppy/README.md

 Homepage: http://khumba.net/projects/hoppy

-Hoppy is free software under the GNU Affero General Public License version 3, the terms of which are in the `LICENSE` file.
-I, Bryan Gardiner, reserve the right (a) to release all AGPL parts of Hoppy under a future version of the AGPL per section 14 of the AGPLv3, at my sole discretion, as well as the right (b) to extend rights (a) and (b) to another entity.
-By offering contributions to the project, you accept these terms, and agree to license your contributions under the project's current license(s) at the time of your submission.

 Copyright 2015 Bryan Gardiner <bog@khumba.net>

+The `LICENSE` file contains information about Hoppy's license.

-## Installing
+## Dependencies

-Dependencies:

-- GHC >=7.10
+- GHC 7.8-7.10
+- haskell-src 1.0-1.1 (for binding development only)
+- mtl 2.1-2.3 (for binding development only)

-That's all!
-If you just want to install Hoppy to use it as a dependency of another project, then all you need to do is build and install the Cabal package in `hoppy/`.
+If you just want to install Hoppy to use it as a dependency of another project, then all you need to do is build and install the Cabal package in `runtime/`.

 ## Using

+Hoppy consists of four Cabal packages:

+- `generator/` holds the code generator library.
+Developers specify interfaces in Haskell code, that then link against this library to produce a generator program that can create actual binding source code.
+This package is only used while generating code, and isn't a dependency of generated bindings.

+- `std/` provides interface definitions for the C++ standard library, including strings, containers, and iterators.

+- `runtime/` is a runtime support library for Haskell bindings.
+This is needed by generated Haskell code, so bindings created using Hoppy should list this as package as a dependency in their `.cabal` files.

+- `docs/` contains documentation written using Haddock.
+It depends on the previous packages for hyperlinks.

-There is a user's guide written using Haddock at `hoppy/src/Foreign/Hoppy/Documentation.hs`.
+There is a user's guide written using Haddock at `docs/src/Foreign/Hoppy/Documentation.hs`.
 You can read it as is, or build it with

+    # Build the generator library documentation.
+    cd generator && cabal configure && cabal haddock && cabal install
+    # Build the standard library interface documentation.
+    cd std && cabal configure && cabal haddock && cabal install
+    # Build the runtime documentation.
+    cd runtime && cabal configure && cabal haddock && cabal install
+    # Build the documentation.
-    cd hoppy && cabal configure && cabal haddock
+    cd docs && cabal configure && cabal haddock

-and browse the HTML files in `hoppy/dist/doc`.
+and browse the HTML files in `docs/dist/doc`.

 ## Developing